 Allergic reactions – In rare cases, local allergies to tape, suture material, or topical preparations have been reported.
-Systemic reactions which are more serious may occur to drugs used during surgery and prescription medicines.
+More serious systemic reactions to drugs used during surgery and prescription medicines may occur.
 Allergic reactions may require additional treatment.

 Pulmonary complications – Pulmonary complications may occur secondarily to both blood clots (pulmonary emboli) or partial collapse of the lungs after general anaesthesia.
 Should either of these complications occur, you may require hospitalization and additional treatment.
 Pulmonary emboli can be life-threatening or fatal in some circumstances.

-Seroma – Fluid accumulations infrequently occur in between the skin and the abdominal wall.
+Seroma – Fluid accumulations infrequently occur in the treated area.
 Should this problem occur, it may require additional procedures for drainage of fluid.

-Long term effects – Subsequent alterations in body contour may occur as the result of aging, weight loss or gain, pregnancy, or other circumstances not related to abdominoplasty.
+Long term effects – Subsequent alterations in body contour may occur as the result of aging, weight loss or gain, pregnancy, or other circumstances not related to body lifting procedures.

-Pain – Chronic pain may occur very infrequently from nerves becoming trapped in scar tissue after abdominoplasty.
+Pain – Chronic pain may occur very infrequently from nerves becoming trapped in scar tissue after body lifting procedures.

 Deeper sutures – Some surgical techniques use deep sutures.
 These items may be noticed by the patient following surgery.
 Sutures may spontaneously poke through the skin, be visible, or produce irritation that requires removal.